olga-mir/k8s/gcp/README.md

 ## Toolbox

-Like admin container on AWS Busybox, GCP COS has `toolbox` many even basic things are missing there.
+Like admin container on AWS BottleRocket, GCP COS has `toolbox` many even basic things are missing there.

 ```
 apt-get install tree